 The simple reason is that as a population we are less active.
 People drive to work or school nowadays then many have sedentary roles that mean the body is held still for long periods.
 This will cause mild pain as your body will want you to move.
 That in itself is not a problem until it is repeated day after day for long periods.
 Gravity is a very strong force and even when you are not moving it exerts constant pressure.
 For example looking down at your smart phone will increase the weight of your head threefold.
 That's a heavy load on your neck muscles and discs.

 If you are also getting heavier then the forces become greater and the stress on structures and changes in posture results in a greater chance of back pain.
-If you are active you will generate reflexes and fire nerves that help to suppress pain, for more on this go here.
+If you are active you will generate reflexes and fire nerves that help to suppress pain.

 Nerves love to fire if they are healthy.
 If you fire them enough they will grow new and stronger connections and the result is healthier tissue and better faster, more accurate responses.
 If you don't fire the body will remove the connections and the opposite occurs.
 You get less energy, less accuracy and tissues that are supplied become weaker.